FinalProjectBalatro5004/minibalatro/README.md

 ## Recent Changes

+- Added LUCKY_JOKER with ON_SCORED activation type that gives bonuses for hands with two 7s
+- Improved JavaFX tests with better error handling and initialization
+- Added new controller classes for better separation of concerns (GameController and HandEvaluationController)
 - Fixed poker hand evaluation logic to correctly identify Straight hands
 - Added Level 3 with three stages (Small Blind L3, Big Blind L3, The Hook L3)
 - Improved the discard pile area with horizontal scrolling